lauren-tsao-DHSS-GA-1122-2025Spring-001/Project_02/README.md

 ### Week 07 - Milestone 01
 **Write a one-paragraph idea for your visual collection**

-For this project, I would like to expand on our week 01 assignment, where we choose 10 artefacts and sketched out different ways on how to present them.
-I chose magnets as the theme for my 10 artefacts.
+For this project, I would like to expand on our Week 01 assignment, where we choose 10 artefacts and sketched out different ways on how to present them.
+The artifacts I chose follow the theme of magnets.
 They were collected from places I have travelled to.

 The categories on how I would like to group them are as follows:
 - **Continent:** North America, Europe, Oceania, Asia
 - **Material:** Metal, Wood, Ceramic, Vinyl

-If possible, the magnets can also be sorted by
+If possible, the magnets can also be sorted by:
 - **Alphabetical order:** (A-Z, Z-A)
 - **Chronologically:** (Earliest-oldest, Oldest-earliest)